 By transitioning critical connections that are currently overhead to underground, the transport network will be strengthened against storms, accidents, and other disruptions.

-This project reflects what Cable Bahamas stands for.
+A Commitment You Can Count On This project reflects what Cable Bahamas stands for.
 Thoughtful investment, resilient infrastructure, and a clear focus on the people we serve.
 Every trench dug and every cable laid supports a simple promise to keep Eleuthera connected, supported, and ready for the future.

 Because when it comes to connectivity, we care deeply about keeping you connected, always.